- Uncovering the Timeless Appeal of Why Evening Dresses Will Never Go Out of Style - September 11, 2023

 For one of our recent weddings, we incorporated personal art photos that the couple had taken from their life and travels and created a museum-style exhibit in their afterparty lounge, showcasing enlarged prints of their favorite images.
 Additionally, when provided with the couple’s favorite quotation from one of their favorite movies, we elected to have this printed on their cocktail napkins in lieu of their name, date, or monogram.

 JOVANI: Do you have certain requests for weddings that have increased in popularity – what are the current wedding trends brides should be aware of?

-KRISTIN BANTA: We discourage designing around trends in order to keep the event timeless, personal and relevant.
+KRISTIN BANTA: We discourage designing around trends to keep the event timeless, personal, and relevant.